 This studio course prepares students with critical knowledge and practical strategies as they begin to identify their brand and work towards a targeted profession in the field of photography, video, or media arts.
-The central elements of these efforts are the processes of portfolio synthesis and the use of web-based media platforms supplemented by personal interactions with the organizations where marketing and photography professionals interact.
-This course will, through instructional processes and photographic project assignments, guide students through the stages of website development using templates, social media, direct marketing, effective marketing strategies, business branding, and a universal comprehension of the business of photography.
-Upon successful completion of this course, students will have created recent photographic work; a brand identity package including business cards; a professional website; utilized multiple social media methods; and involved themselves in client-based professional organizations.
+The central elements of these efforts are the processes of portfolio synthesis and the use of web-based media platforms supplemented by personal interactions with organizations where marketing and photography professionals interact.
+This course will guide students through a variety of marketing stages including the development of a professional website using templates, targeted social media, effective marketing collateral, and branding.
+Upon successful completion of this course, students will have created and presented a brand identity package including business cards, a professional website, utilized multiple social media methods, and involved themselves in client-based professional organizations.